wetryingtodorock/getblock-docs/en/rpc-service/ftm/json-rpc/ftm_web3_sha3.md

 ---
-title: ftm:web3_sha3 \[POST\]
+title: ftm:web3_sha3 - Fantom
-description: Returns a SHA3 hash of the specified data.
-The result value is aKeccak-256 hash, not the standardized SHA3-256.
+description: Example code for the ftm:web3_sha3 json-rpc method. Сomplete guide on how to use ftm:web3_sha3 json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters